programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

     federalist_by_author[author] = read_files_into_string(files)
 ```

-To make sure that the files loaded as expected, you may want to print the first hundred characters of each dictionary entry to screen, with code like this:
+To make sure that the files loaded properly, print the first hundred characters of each dictionary entry to screen:

 ```python
 for author in papers: